ZeweiChu/NatCat/README.md

 Under each task directory, the file named ```classes.txt.acl``` list the category names we used to run the experiments.

+### WikiCat

+We provide another full version of NatCat constructed from Wikipeda, namely, WikiCat.
+It can be downloaded from [here](https://drive.google.com/file/d/1N8WlbpG0p90GMQup7Bq3Kp8Y4NapBw3T/view?usp=sharing).

+WikiCat is constructed from Wikipedia.
+Each Wikipedia page is annotated by categories (can be found at the bottom of each Wikipedia page) and their immediate parent categories.

+WikiCat can be used to train topical text classification models.

+#### Files
+- wikipedia-documents: contains all Wikpedia documents.
+Each file is named by a digital ID and contains a single Wikipedia document.
+- {train,dev}.tsv are tab separated files containing Wikipedia IDs and their corresponding categories.
+Each row starts with a Wikipedia ID, and followed by their annotated categories separated by tabs.

 ## Code

 ```bash